Clean ingredients. No compromise.

 Retinol alternative

-When we formulated EL'EMEN Creme Hydration, we applied these same criteria — hyaluronic, squalane, and organically sourced botanicals built around barrier repair for post-shave skin.
+EL'EMEN Creme Hydration was built around this framework — hyaluronic, squalane, and organically sourced botanicals stacked for barrier repair on post-shave skin.
+Every ingredient earns its place.

 Ingredient